beyarkay/masters-thesis/src/05_results.md

 when compared to an algorithms that requires one classifier to be trained per class, in which case both the inference time and the training time increases approximately linearly with the number of classes.
-While one-vs-rest classification is suitable for few classes, it quickly becomes unwieldy for as the number of classes increases.
+While one-vs-rest classification is suitable for few classes, it quickly becomes unwieldy as the number of classes increases.

 <!-- prettier-ignore-start -->
 \begin{figure}[!h]